 Rhombus

-A rhombus is a quadrilateral where all four sides are equal in length, and opposite angles are equal.
-Its area can be found using either the base and height or the lengths of its diagonals.
-The diagonal-based method is especially useful when the rhombus is tilted or set into irregular layouts.
+A rhombus is a quadrilateral in which all four sides are equal in length, while opposite angles are equal but not necessarily 90°.
+It is used when a shape is slanted like a parallelogram but maintains equal side lengths.
+The area can be calculated using base × height or more commonly using the diagonals, which is especially useful when the rhombus is tilted or part of an irregular layout.

 where d₁ and d₂ are the lengths of the diagonals